HumanAssisted/JACS/docs/schema/header-properties-sha256.md

 https://hai.ai/schemas/header/v1/header-schema.json#/properties/sha256
 ```

-Hash of every field except this one.
+Hash of every field except this one .
 During  updates and creation hash is the last thing to occur, as it includes the signature.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                                |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :---------------------------------------------------------------------------------------- |